pennnnny/meng438602/index.md

 <input type="submit" onclick="return printpdf()" value="Print">
 ## Submission
 Use above print bottom to save your exam sheet to pdf and upload with your solution to **Midterm2 Submission Box** in class's blackboard.
 Please submit your solution before 11:45pm April 30th 2020.

+### Notice
+If the the values and euqations don't match to your problem sheet, no credit will be given for this exam.
 <br>

 <input type="text" id="pw1" placeholder="aceess code">